progenetix/progenetix.github.io-legacy/pages/_doc/api-beaconresponse.md

 {:.no_toc}

-The Progenetix resource's API utilizes the `bycon` framework for data query and delivery and basically representts a custom implementation of the Beacon API.
+The Progenetix resource's API utilizes the `bycon` framework for data query and delivery and basically represents a custom implementation of the Beacon API.

 <!--more-->